 The most dangerous form of Asbestos is when it is friable.
 The term “friable” refers to the ease with which asbestos can be fragmented by hand and release fibers into the air.
 Asbestos insulation that has been sprayed is extremely brittle.

+Ceiling tiles, floor tiles, undamaged laboratory cabinet tops, shingles, fire doors, siding shingles, and other materials that contain asbestos-containing will not release asbestos fibers unless it is damaged in some way.
 For example, if an asbestos ceiling tile is drilled or damaged, fibers may be released into the air.
 Damage and decay will make asbestos-containing materials more brittle.
 Water damage, constant vibration, aging, and physical impact such as drilling, grinding, polishing, cutting, sawing, or striking can break down the components, improving the probability of fiber to release.

 - Dosage: how much the person came in contact with asbestos